-We are also created to be worshippers of God.
+We are created to be worshippers of God.
 We must be worshippers of God.
 I want Oasis Church to be a worshipping church.
-We flourish when we worship.
+We flourish when we engage in personal worship.
 We flourish when we love God and love people.

 1. Recognize God Is Holy

 In your personal worship, imagine the Holiness of God.
 Think of His majesty.
 He is the God who has no beginning, who has no end.
 He is holy and all-powerful.

 Worship with this in your mind.
 Imagine Heaven’s worship.

 Day and night, they never stop saying: “Holy, holy, holy is the Lord God Almighty, who was, and is, and is to come.”
 Revelation 4:8 NIV84

 I like an informal setting in a church service.
 Overly formal church services can be routine, predictable, and boring.
 But sometimes, we can be so informal that we are nonchalant, casual, or disrespectful.

 “Yo God, wassup?” is not the way to approach God.
 He is Holy.
 He is worthy to be praised.

 2. Direct Your Worship “TO” God